Community Outreach Grant

-***Important Note.
+**Important Note.
 Prior to full review by the Community Outreach Committee, the AASP staff will verify each submitted applicant's eligibility by reviewing the applicant's membership and certification status or progress towards certification.
 For example, the staff will determine if the certification for each AASP member listed on the grant is current or whether member's certification has lapsed.
-Further, the staff will determine when the applicant's member status and/or certification status expires and if he or she will need to renew membership or recertify during the term of the grant.
+Further, the staff will determine when the applicant's member status and/or certification status expires and if they will need to renew membership or recertify during the term of the grant.

 D. Application Procedure